forwchen/yt8m/README.md

 ### 1. Train the models
 As shown in the following tables, to obtain the results, you first need to run the training scripts in corresponding folders to get predictions from all the model checkpoints.

 Table 1.
 Models from team Shaoxiang Chen.
-In folder yt8m-sxc.
+In branch sxc.

 | Model| Prediction at checkpoints| Intra-model fusion weights |Inter-model fusion weights
 | ------ | ------ | ------ | ------ |